brookinsconsulting/bccie/README.md

 The following requirements exists for using BC CIE extension:

-o  eZ Publish version:
+* eZ Publish version:

 Make sure you use eZ Publish version 4.x (required) or higher. eZ Publish 4.6.x+ (Community Build, 2012.02+) is recommended.

-o  PHP version:
+* PHP version:

 Make sure you have PHP 5.x or higher.

 Installation
 ============

-Details on installing BC CIE located in the file doc/INSTALL.
+Details on installing BC CIE located in the file [doc/INSTALL](doc/INSTALL).

 Usage